cyrilletuzi/vscode-angular-schematics/README.md

 This extension will save you time:

-- **Simple interface for Angular CLI commands**: no command line required
+- **Simple interface for Angular CLI**: no command line required
-- **No more typo errors** = no more cleaning mess
-- No more documentation search, all options available are proposed and described
 - **Many options are inferred** (like the path and the project)
 - **Generated files will auto open**
+- No more typo errors = no more cleaning mess
+- No more documentation search, all options available are proposed and described

 ### Good practices